MetLife Building: Sale to MetLife and renovations

 The sale was finalized in 1981 when Pan Am transferred stock in the building to MetLife, a move that let the airline avoid paying most of the estate transfer tax.
 Pan Am normally would have paid a $4 million tax, but it ultimately paid only $125.
 Cross & Brown assumed the responsibility of leasing the building's space.
 At the time, leases for much of the interior space were set to expire all at once during the early 1980s.
-Starting in 1984, MetLife renovated about half of the space as the original tenants' leases expanded.
+Starting in 1984, MetLife renovated about half of the space as the original tenants' leases expired.
 The deteriorating lobby, used by 100,000 pedestrians a day, was extensively reconfigured by Warren Platner.
 In addition, some mechanical systems were upgraded to comply with building codes, and retail spaces were added.
 Asbestos fireproofing on the office stories was removed in advance of an anti-asbestos regulation passed by the city government in 1985.
 The lobby renovation had been completed by 1987 at a cost of $15 million.

 By 1991, Pan Am's presence had dwindled to four floors.
 MetLife preferred to refer to the building as 200 Park Avenue, its address.
 At the time, the Pan Am Building was 95 percent occupied, and the public variously referred to the building by the names of its large tenants, such as Mitsui, Dreyfus, and Rogers & Wells.
 Pan Am moved its headquarters to Miami that year and closed down shortly afterward.
 In September 1992, MetLife announced that it would remove Pan Am signage from 200 Park Avenue and add letters bearing its own name.
 According to a MetLife spokesperson, the sign change was taking place because the airline had become defunct.
 The signs were changed in January 1993.
 Though 200 Park Avenue subsequently became known as the MetLife Building, its namesake was then headquartered in the Metropolitan Life Insurance Company Tower.
 As a result, the Park Avenue structure was known specifically as the "MetLife Building 200 Park Avenue".